Melissa (Mercyful Fate album): Release

-In December 1983, the "Black Funeral" single was released through Music For Nations label, It contained on the B-side the song "Black Masses", which was recorded during the Melissa sessions, but had been deleted from the album.
+The album was released in October 1983.
+On 16 December 1983, the "Black Funeral" single was released through Music For Nations label, It contained on the B-side the song "Black Masses", which was recorded during the Melissa sessions, but had been deleted from the album.
 It was the first song recorded in the initial session and the sound was not completely satisfying, so the track was reduced to a B-side only.
+In 2005, Roadrunner Records re-released the album with several bonus tracks and a bonus DVD.

 Touring

 On 3 December 1983, Mercyful Fate were booked to support Ozzy Osbourne in Copenhagen, but due to an illness on Osbourne's part, the show was canceled.
 Later that same month, the band performed a headline show in Copenhagen as preparation for their upcoming European tour.

 The European tour started in the Netherlands on 19 January 1984 at The Dynamo, in Eindhoven.
 The next day, they performed a set at The Countdown Cafe in Hilversum, which was broadcast live on Dutch national radio.
 On 21 January, they performed in Amsterdam, at The Paradiso Theatre, where the skull of Melissa was stolen from the altar on stage by a fan due to very incompetent local security.
 Then the band went touring Italy on February, where they performed 6 shows, and on the following 3 March, they started their UK tour supporting Manowar.
 Originally, 11 shows were booked, but it turned out that Mercyful Fate would only play one.
 That first and only show took place at St. Albans City Hall in Hertfordshire, where the main act crew did not leave Mercyful Fate time for a sound check or to properly set up their equipment.
 Manowar's sound engineer even tampered with Mercyful Fate's soundboard during their performance, which was reduced from 45 minutes to 25.
 Manowar refused to comply with Mercyful Fate and Roadrunner's request for better treatment, which forced the band to leave the tour with great financial loss to themselves, not to mention disappointment of their British fans.

 On 5 April, the band played a sold-out headline show at Saltlageret, in Copenhagen.
 There, for the first time, they were able to present their new chapel stage set.
 Then on 30 April, they began to work on the next release for the next 19 days, once again at Easy Sounds Studios.
 On 10 June, the band performed at the prestigious Heavy Sound Festival in Poperinge, Belgium.
 Beside Mercyful Fate, the bill also featured Motörhead, Twisted Sister, Metallica, Barón Rojo, Lita Ford, H-Bomb and Faithful Breath.